Johan134679/Group-4-Documentation/README.md

 The standards stipulated [here](https://www.oracle.com/technetwork/java/codeconventions-150003.pdf) will be used, with the following extensions:

+## Naming conventions
 * Naming convention: camelCase.
 * Correct spelling for variables.
+* Globals and statics in all caps with underscores.
+* All classes start with capitals.

+## Spacing
 * Spaces after commas and before opening curly brackets.
 * Spacing around infix and unary operators (+ - * / =).
+* No spaces before semicolons at line ends.

+## Indentation
 * Indentation: 4 spaces.

+## Brackets
 * Curly brackets on same line as conditionals or loops.

-* Globals and statics in all caps with underscores.
-* No spaces before semicolons at line ends.
+## Variables
+* Declare variables when they are about to be used if possible.
+* Declaring of multiple variables are in multiple lines even if it is the same type.

+## Other
 * If you need to increment always ++ instead of += 1.
 * Use comments sparingly.
 * Function descriptions in comments above function, in function comments are only for explaing core parts.